refinedev/refine/documentation/docs/tutorial/0-introduction/1-prequisite.md

 -   [Join the Discord Community](https://discord.com/invite/refine) – it is the easiest way to get help, all questions are usually answered in about 30 minutes.
 -   [GitHub Discussions](https://github.com/refinedev/refine/discussions) – ask anything about the project or give feedback, we'd love to hear your thoughts!
--   Intercom – if you have any questions, you can ask them directly from the page you are on.

 </details>